 Setting: We run one 5-week session per year, rotating annually between several campuses.
-In 2023, we held our program at Champlain College in Burlington, Vermont.
+In 2024, we held our program at the University of Puget Sound in Tacoma, Washington.

 Participants: 115-125 students, ages 13-19, eligible through the summer before college.